BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Abstract

 \section{Abstract}

-Bengali typing is mostly performed using English keyboard and can be highly erroneous due to the presence of compound and similarly pronounced letters.
+Bangla typing is mostly performed using English keyboard and can be highly erroneous due to the presence of compound and similarly pronounced letters.
 Spelling correction of a misspelled word requires understanding of word typing pattern as well as the context of the word usage.
-We propose a specialized BERT model, \textit{BSpell} targeted towards word for word correction in sentence level. \textit{BSpell} contains an end-to-end trainable CNN sub-model named \textit{SemanticNet} along with specialized auxiliary loss.
-This allows \textit{BSpell} to specialize in highly inflected Bengali vocabulary in the presence of spelling errors.
-We further propose hybrid pretraining scheme for \textit{BSpell} combining word level and character level masking.
-Utilizing this pretraining scheme, \textit{BSpell} achieves 91.5\% accuracy on real life Bengali spelling correction validation set.
-Detailed comparison on two Bengali and one Hindi spelling correction dataset shows the superiority of proposed \textit{BSpell} over existing spell checkers.
+A specialized BERT model named \textit{BSpell} has been proposed in this paper targeted towards word for word correction in sentence level. \textit{BSpell} contains an end-to-end trainable CNN sub-model named \textit{SemanticNet} along with specialized auxiliary loss.
+This allows \textit{BSpell} to specialize in highly inflected Bangla vocabulary in the presence of spelling errors.
+Furthermore, a hybrid pretraining scheme has been proposed for \textit{BSpell} that combines word level and character level masking.
+Comparison on two Bangla and one Hindi spelling correction dataset shows the superiority of our proposed approach. \textit{BSpell} is available as a Bangla spell checking tool via GitHub: \textit{https://github.com/Hasiburshanto/Bangla-Spell-Checker}.